We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 More Definitions of Cure Cost

-Cure Cost means all amounts, including an amount of $0.00, required to cure any monetary defaults under any Executory Contract or Unexpired Lease (or such lesser amount as may be agreed upon by the parties to an Executory Contract or Unexpired Lease) that is to be assumed by the Debtors pursuant to sections 365 or 1123 of the Bankruptcy Code.
+Cure Cost means any and all amounts, including an amount of $0.00, required to cure any monetary defaults under any Executory Contract or Unexpired Lease (or such lesser amount as may be agreed upon by the parties under an Executory Contract or Unexpired Lease) that is to be assumed by the Debtors pursuant to sections 365 or 1123 of the Bankruptcy Code.

 Cure Cost means the payment of Cash by a Debtor, to the extent necessary pursuant to Sections 365(a) and 1123, as applicable, to cure a default by a Debtor under an executory contract or unexpired lease of a Debtor and to permit a Debtor to assume such contract or lease under Sections 365(a) or 1123, as applicable.

-Cure Cost means all amounts, including an amount of $0.00, required to cure any monetary defaults and other non-monetary defaults to the extent required by section 365 of the Bankruptcy Code, under any Executory Contract or Unexpired Lease (or such lesser amount as may be agreed upon by the parties under an Executory Contract or Unexpired Lease) that is to be assumed by the Debtors (and/or assigned by the Debtors pursuant to the Sale Order or the Confirmation Order) pursuant to sections 365 or 1123 of the Bankruptcy Code.
+Cure Cost means any amount required to cure any monetary default under any Executory Contract or Unexpired Lease (or such lesser amount as may be agreed upon by parties to an Executory Contract or Unexpired Lease) that is assumed by the Debtors pursuant to sections 365 and 1123 of the Bankruptcy Code.